-It is important to note that updated 2014-15 schedules must be in place between the Province and the recipient before the funding is flowed.
+It is important to note that 2015-16 TPA must be in place between the Province and the recipient before the funding is flowed.
 As such, the TPA process needs to be completed in a timely manner.
 Please note that the process and timelines only apply if all materials are received on time and completed to the satisfaction of the Ministry.